Proofreading Nonfiction Books: How Much Does It Cost? Should You Hire A Proofreader? How to Find a Proofreader, and More

 Once they send your page proofs, traditional publishers ask you to do one of the following:

-3. print, mark up, scan, and send, pages that need corrections
+print, mark up, scan, and send pages that need corrections

 You may be asked to fill out a log in which you clearly indicate any significant errors that absolutely have to be changed.

-In any case, most traditional publishers give you a very short window to complete proofreading and will resist (and may bill you, for any discretionary or numerous changes).
+In any case, a traditional publisher will give you a very short window to complete proofreading and will tell you not to make any discretionary or excessive changes.

 In my experience, while they rarely do, they reserve the right to bill you for any excessive changes.
-Those changes are made by the designer or publisher, typically.
+Those changes are typically made by the designer or publisher.

 Bottom line: The proofreading phase is NOT the time to revise your book.
 It’s to correct anything egregious, especially typos or formatting errors that are unambiguous.